-You can read my LATEST POST, access the most commonly used resources and learn more about why I’ve become so interested in this relationship between policing, mental health and criminal justice.
+You can read my latest post, access the most commonly used resources and learn more about why I’ve become so interested in this relationship between policing, mental health and criminal justice.

-“Significant contribution to the lives of people with mental illness.”
+Awarded for “a significant contribution to the lives of people with mental illness.”

-– Professor Sir Simon WESSLEY.
+– Professor Sir Simon WESSLEY, President, RCPsych.

 Feel free to email me! – I aim to reply within a few days.